$995 Veneer Special

 Q: Are more expensive veneers better than cheaper ones?

-A: Not always, but generally yes.
-This is because manufacturers of more expensive veneers (porcelain) versus ( resin), use high quality ingredients for their products.
-As a result, they are more durable and possess better esthetics.
-At the same time, it also largely depends upon the expertise, tooth preparation technique of the dentist as well as the shade selected for matching with the neighboring teeth, regarding the esthetic outcomes of the prosthesis.
+A: Not always.
+It largely depends upon the expertise, quality of the porcelain used,tooth preparation technique of the dentist as well as the shade selected for matching with the neighboring teeth, regarding the esthetic outcomes of the prosthesis.
 Your dentist is the best person to guide you regarding the choice of veneers.

 Click Here For More Questions.....